DavidAnson/markdownlint-cli2/README.md

 **Note**: This container image exists for convenience and is not an endorsement of the rules within.

+### Output Formatters

+In addition to (or instead of) the default behavior of writing a list of all issues to the standard error (`stderr`) device, custom output formatters can be configured to produce a variety of outputs like:

+- [List of issues (default)][formatter-default]
+- [List of issues with color and links][formatter-pretty]
+- [GitLab Code Quality report file][formatter-codequality]
+- [JSON file][formatter-json]
+- [JUnit XML file][formatter-junit]
+- [Static Analysis Results Interchange Format/SARIF file][formatter-sarif]
+- [Summary of issues found][formatter-summarize]
+- [Flexible string template][formatter-template] supporting:
+  - Azure Pipelines Task command LogIssue format
+  - GitHub Actions workflow commands format

+[formatter-default]: ./formatter-default/README.md
+[formatter-codequality]: ./formatter-codequality/README.md
+[formatter-json]: ./formatter-json/README.md
+[formatter-junit]: ./formatter-junit/README.md
+[formatter-pretty]: ./formatter-pretty/README.md
+[formatter-sarif]: ./formatter-sarif/README.md
+[formatter-summarize]: ./formatter-summarize/README.md
+[formatter-template]: ./formatter-template/README.md

+For more information, refer to the documentation for the `outputFormatters` parameter below.

 ### Exit Codes

 - `0`: Linting was successful and there were no errors (there may be warnings)